 (except a s marked to the contrary below)

 CHARLES A. SCHWAN GENE E. LEARY

-(INSTRUCTION: To withhold authority to vote that nominee's name on the space provided b •
+(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)

 (Please sign and date on the reverse side)